What is Mesothelioma?

-The mesothelium, the membrane that surrounds many of the body’s vital organs, is where the cancer develops when asbestos is inhaled or ingested.
-The membrane secretes a lubricating fluid that provides easy movement of the organs within the body.
-When the mesothelium becomes cancerous, it is called mesothelioma.
+Mesothelioma gets its name because of the mesothelium, which is the membrane that surrounds many of the body’s vital organs, and it is where the cancer develops when asbestos is inhaled or ingested.

 Mesothelioma and Asbestos

 One of the most difficult aspects of the disease to come to terms with is its long latency period, which is the period of time between first exposure to asbestos and the onset of the disease.
-Mesothelioma can develop anywhere between 10 to 70 years after the initial exposure.
+Asbestos related cancers can develop anywhere between 10 to 70 years after the initial exposure.

 Mesothelioma is one of many cancers that are still considered incurable.
 The tragedy for the victims is that mesothelioma is an entirely preventable disease.
 This type of cancer attacks the lining of the lungs, chest or abdomen that is highly aggressive and is resistant to many cancer treatments.
 The disease is associated with exposure to asbestos.
 Even small amounts of asbestos and infrequent exposure can create a risk for contracting mesothelioma or other asbestos-related diseases.